pawsey-kbuckley/docs-csm/install/prepare_site_init.md

     linux# /mnt/pitdata/${CSM_RELEASE}/shasta-cfg/meta/init.sh /mnt/pitdata/prep/site-init
     ```

-    **`IMPORTANT`** The output of this command states that customizations.yaml should be reviewed and updated before
+    **IMPORTANT** The output of this command states that `customizations.yaml` should be reviewed and updated before
-    running the secrets-reencrypt.sh and secrets-seed-customizations.sh scripts.
+    running the `secrets-reencrypt.sh` and `secrets-seed-customizations.sh` scripts.
 These two scripts will be run
-    later in this document, do not run them at this time.
+    later in this document; do not run them at this time.

 1. The `yq` tool used in the following procedures is available under
 `/mnt/pitdata/prep/site-init/utils/bin` once the `SHASTA-CFG` repo has been